garciad016/llm-managingAppt/README.md

 ## API endpoints

 All routes are prefixed with `/api`.
-Swagger UI is the source of truth — spin up the backend and visit `http://localhost:3000/api`.
+Swagger UI is the source of truth, run the backend and visit `http://localhost:3000/api`.

 | Method | Path | Purpose |
 |---|---|---|